My experience of the Janet Thornton Fellowship - Anne Bishop

 What was the most challenging thing about coming back to work?

 Finding a new routine that could work sustainably was the greatest challenge.
-My family were staying in Nottingham, so I am travelling from Nottingham to Cambridge, staying over-night for two nights, in order to get three days of lab-based work done a week then working at home one day during school hours, so leaving one full day when my kids are at school to get organised and start it all over again.
-I had just started to be into the swing of things, I found accommodation I was happy with, got most of my lab-based re-training and paper-work sorted out and had started experiments when I was forced to move to working entirely from home due to the SARS-CoV-2 pandemic.
+My family have stayed in Nottingham, so I travel from Nottingham to Cambridge, staying overnight for two nights, in order to get three days of lab-based work done a week.
+I had just started to be into the swing of things when I was forced to move to working entirely from home due to the SARS-CoV-2 pandemic and then physically distanced getting back to the lab, which was also challenging.

 What was the first thing you mastered or remastered after joining Sanger Institute

-I had only worked on the UNIX command-line a tiny bit during my prior years as a researcher and teacher and I had never used R for data analysis as a researcher, although I had attended a training course in R. Now I am working with both UNIX and R on a daily basis.
+I had only worked on the UNIX command-line a tiny bit during my prior years as a researcher and teacher and I had never used R for data analysis as a researcher, although I had attended a training course in R. During the pandemic I was working with both UNIX and R on a daily basis, so that was a plus side to the lock-down period.
+I am now applying these new skills to my data generated in the lab.

 Tell me about some of your work that you are doing